Using OpenPGP keys with ssh

 • use a specific set of OpenPGP keys in the ssh-agent context

-• gpg-agent needs a gnupg compatible backend to access the actual keys.
-Using chameleon for that purpose allows to integrate the keystore of sq.
+• gpg-agent needs a gnupg-compatible backend to access the actual keys. chameleon provides this integration for sq's keystore.

 Preparation